 How should trail running shoes fit?
-Tips and tricks for optimum comfort
+Expert advice for optimum comfort

 How should trail running shoes fit?
-Tips and advice to ensure your footwear fits properly (Image credit: Alex Foxfield)
+Tips and advice to ensure your footwear fits properly (Image credit: Claire Maxted)

 Fortunately, the best trail running shoes can be customized to an individual's feet, giving you the precise, locked in feel you'll need when taking on gnarly terrain.
-Our trail running experts are here with advice on getting this right.
+We're here with our trail running experts to provide advice on what you need to do to get that perfect fit.

 Meet the experts